Configuration file guide

 % example file name: sg639_MHI_Apr2023_230411-185050.484.wav

-WISPR settings are only required for processing and analysis after a mission is complete; there is no piloting interaction with the WISPR system at this time.
+WISPR settings are only required for processing and analysis after a mission is complete; there is no agate-based piloting interaction with the WISPR system at this time.
+The settings define input and output paths and extensions for file conversion and the format of the timestamp in filenames for needed for summarizing recording effort in time and space.

 % WISPR settings